 Listed From Most Exhilarating to Most Chill

 Flying over Glacier Bay in a small airplane is utterly mind-blowing.
-Getting an eagle’s eye view of the glaciers, ice-fields, canyons, alpine lakes and waterfalls is truly unforgettable and could wind up being your favorite experience in Alaska.
+Getting an eagle’s eye view of the glaciers, ice-fields, canyons, alpine lakes, and waterfalls is genuinely unforgettable and could wind up being your favorite experience in Alaska.

 3. Glacier Bay Boat Tour

 If you can only do one thing in Glacier Bay, it has to be the boat tour.
 The daily boat cruise (in summer) travels 120 miles round-trip up Glacier Bay, visiting tide-water glaciers and offering glimpses of orcas, whales, sea lions, otters, bears, wolves, mountain goats and a wide variety of sea birds.
 It isn’t as exhilarating as kayaking or flight-seeing, because it is also a chill way to see the bay.
 You can drink hot chocolate (or beer or wine) while watching the world pass by and go outside when you see animals or glaciers.